oroinc/documentation/admin_guide/user_management/user_management_overview.rst

 .. note::

-    In the community edition there is an only organization.
+    In the community edition there is only one organization.

     In the enterprise edition, several organizations can be created within one system, as described in the :ref:`Multiple Organizations Support guide <user-ee-multi-org>`.